 She had been married for nine years and had suffered through five miscarriages before coming to Prem Sewa Hospital.

-Suman Mishra consulted with the Senior Obstetrics and Gynecologist and the staff prayed for her difficulties.
+Suman Mishra consulted with the Senior Obstetrics and Gynecology staff, and they all prayed for her difficulties.
 She is now five months pregnant and comes in for regular checkups.
 During one of her exams, the staff shared about God with her and she listened carefully and showed interest.

 Making Blind Eyes See

 70-year-old Sukur Ahmed came to Prem Sewa Hospital complaining of dim vision.
 When the staff inquired about his background, it was discovered that he had no one to look after him since his wife died five years ago and his only son died five years prior to that.
 He is extremely poor, surviving solely on handouts from the pradhan (village headman) and other villagers.

 Upon examining Sukur, the ophthalmologist found that his vision in both eyes was so bad he couldn’t count fingers held right before his face.
 The organization WHO defines blindness as the inability to count fingers at a distance of three meters, so Sukur would definitely be considered blind in both eyes.
 Unfortunately, the simple cataract surgery he needs costs 600 rupees ($10), which for him is out of the question.
 That same amount would buy just a pizza in the more wealthy city areas.
 Thanks to generous donations that had come in for needy patients, Sukur received his surgery and his sight.